 Striped, Layered Buttercream

-This sweet bunny would be adorable as a cake topper no matter how the cake is decorated, but in the video we demonstrate a striped, layered buttercream technique that is really fun to create- and I love the look!
+This easy bunny cake topper is an adorable addition no matter how the cake is decorated.
+In the video, we demonstrate a striped, layered buttercream technique that is really fun to create- and I love the look!

 After combing our 8 inch cake, I chilled it for 10 minutes to firm up the buttercream before piping on the stripes of coloring using disposable piping bags (with the tips snipped away).